ugr-sail/sinergym/docs/source/pages/architecture.rst

 - **Adjusting building attributes** (e.g., altitude, latitude, and orientation) to align with the specified environment weather (*3.4*).
 - **Applying weather variability**, if defined (*3.5*).
 This process involves adding random noise to the weather dataset to simulate varying weather conditions during each run period.

-### Simulation startup

-During simulation startup, *Sinergym* executes the following steps:
+Once the building model is configured, *Sinergym* executes the following steps for starting a simulation:

 - Stops any ongoing simulation (*4.1*).
 - Generates the initial state (*4.2*).